 Why Do Cybersecurity Systems Need Monitoring?

-It’s one thing to tell your employees that following good cybersecurity practices is important; it’s another thing to teach your employees why these practices are in place, what they do, and why the company’s security depends on having employees follow these best practices and identify and report suspicious activities.
+It’s one thing to tell your employees that following good cybersecurity practices is important.
+It’s another thing to teach your employees why these practices are in place, what they do, and why the company’s security depends on employees playing their part.

 Provide Regular Cybersecurity Training

-All employees should go through security awareness training, and not just when they start with the company.
-Bi-annual training days ensure that employees thoroughly understand any new protocols that have been enacted and why it’s critical for them to follow them.
+Teaching employees about their role in maintaining a strong security posture begins with providing security awareness training, and not just when they start with the company.
+Bi-annual training days ensure that employees thoroughly understand any new protocols that have been enacted and why they’re critical to follow.
 Bi-annual training also gives your employees the opportunity to ask questions and better understand why protocols are in place.

-Employees need to understand that cybersecurity isn’t something that “the IT people,” the MSSP, or anyone else is responsible for.
-Cybersecurity is everyone’s responsibility.
+Employees need to understand that cybersecurity isn’t something that just the IT department, the MSSP, or anyone else is responsible for.
+Instead, all employees need to understand why cybersecurity is everyone’s responsibility.

-Cybersecurity software is continually updated to adapt to new threats and provide better security.
-These regular training sessions give your employees the chance to be brought up to date on any changes that have been implemented.
+Just as cybersecurity software is continually updated to adapt to new threats and provide better security, these regular training sessions give your employees the chance to be brought up to date on any changes that have been implemented.

 Perform Regular Audits

-Regular audits ensure that your current practices are up to date, that critical data is properly backed up, that all software is up to date, and that dormant user accounts are deleted.
+Regular security audits are also a proven way to ensure that your current practices are up to date, that critical data is properly backed up, that all software is up to date, and that dormant user accounts are deleted.
+Moreover, security audits provide valuable insights into potential vulnerabilities and areas for improvement, enabling proactive adjustments to your security posture in order to mitigate risks before they escalate into security breaches.

 Bi-Annually